garrettbland/sellhays/README.md

 4. `yarn serve` (for development)
 5. `yarn deploy` (deploys to live firebase hosting.
 ONLY deploy from master.)

+### Bugs
+- [ ] If you upload image and then remove while creating sale, form submits for some reason - Sun Mar 24, 2019

 ### To Do for v1.0
 - [x] Setup global loading indicator in vuex